xyhtac/xgear/README.md

 Require all granted
 ```

-3\.
+4\.
 Allow execution of .cgi scripts and cgi-bin folder

-4\.
-Edit and run makeuser.cgi to extend users.txt with your account.

 5\.
-Chmod 600 users.txt
+Edit and run makeuser.cgi to extend users.txt with your account, then CHMOD 644 users.txt

 6\.
 Upload your files to /content